 Florida Tech communication students participate in different activities outside the classroom to enhance their skills in devising a strategic communication plan while also experiencing the type of work they’ll likely face on the job.
 Working on projects with colleagues, faculty and real clients challenges a student to use classroom learning in the real world, encouraging critical thinking, problem-solving, and leadership skills.

 Learning inside and out of the classroom expands students’ experience to better understand what is involved in different fields such as advertising campaign planning or developing an integrated marketing communications plan.
+All students complete practicum courses early in the program.

-All strategic communications students must complete an internship in their junior or senior year.
+All strategic communication students must complete an internship in their junior or senior year.
 Students have worked for local public relations agencies, in corporate communication offices, for media organizations, in healthcare agency marketing departments, in athletic communication departments (both collegiate and professional leagues), in fundraising and development offices, in event planning and marketing, among others.

 The senior year design project gives students a chance to create their own media-related project.
 The experience they’ve gained while working on campus, or in journalism or public relations internships, provides students with specific knowledge for working on a project such as a marketing campaign for a class “client” or the production of a documentary.
 Florida Tech’s computer labs include video, audio, and visual editing software to assist in this project.